 In the summer of 1976, Diana Nyad flies to England…

 …happily accompanied by my two closest friends…and by an American film crew of seven.
 We were off to make, assist, and record history.
-I was attempting to become the first woman to complete the double crossing of the English Channel. (p.
+I was attempting to become the first woman to complete the double crossing of the English Channel.
+(Other Shores, 1978, p.
 121)

-According to her 1978 memoir Other Shores, Nyad passes some of the flight reading the Channel Swimming Association (CSA) handbook.
+Nyad passes some time during the flight reading the Channel Swimming Association (CSA) handbook.
 She paraphrases: